Yelp/detect-secrets/docs/developer-tool-faq.md

 ### What kinds of tokens does detect-secrets find?

-Our developer tool uses the following plugins by default:
+Our developer tool uses the following plugins by default

+> Note that all of the listed plugins are used by Detect Secrets, but only certain ones support verification (i.e. checking if the tokens are active)

-Supports verification
+Support verification

 -   AWS Key
 -   Slack